WmHenry/ph_site/content/machinelearning.md

 <img class="" src="/images/illustrations/discpt_stats.png"
 </figure>

-### 1. Seasonality demands or slow downs directly impact costs due to inventory demands, supply-chain challenges and purchasing actions, some of your customers do not know their own purchasing trends.
+### 1. Seasonality demands or slowdowns directly impact costs due to inventory demands, supply-chain challenges and purchasing actions.
+Some of your customers do not know their own business trends.

 ### 2. By using your customer’s historical data patterns, product providing companies can mitigate huge operating cost and provide accurate and reliable customer care.